jepusto/scdhlm/cran-comments.md

 ## Resubmission

 This is a re-submission.
-In this version I have:
+In this version we have:

 * Updated included functions to work with datasets instead of vectors only.
 * Added features and fixed bugs in the included shiny app